NishaKushwah2004/Cognifyz-Full-Stack-Development/Task06/README_Task06.md

 ## 🔐 How It Works

 ### 🧩 1.
-User Registration
+User Registration (`/api/auth/register`)
-- Users register through `register.ejs` form.
+- Users register through the `register.ejs` form
-- Passwords are hashed using `bcrypt` before saving in MongoDB.
+- Passwords are hashed using `bcrypt` before saving in MongoDB
-- On success, users are redirected to the login page.
+- On success, users are redirected to the login page

 ### 🧩 2.
-User Login
+User Login (`/api/auth/login`)
-- Credentials are verified via `auth.js` route.
+- Credentials are verified against MongoDB
-- A JWT token is generated and stored in a secure **HTTP-only cookie**.
+- On success, a JWT token is generated and stored in a secure **HTTP-only cookie**
-- The token is used for authorizing access to protected pages.
+- The token is used for authorizing access to protected pages

 ### 🧩 3.
-Protected Dashboard
+Protected Dashboard (`/dashboard`)
+- Access restricted to users with a valid JWT
-- The middleware (`auth.js`) validates JWT tokens before rendering the dashboard.
+- The middleware (`middleware/auth.js`) validates JWT tokens before rendering the dashboard
-- Unauthorized users are redirected to the login page.
+- Unauthorized users are redirected to the login page

 ### 🧩 4.
-Form Management
+Form Management API (`/api/forms`)
-- Logged-in users can create, view, and manage forms linked to their account.
+- Authenticated users can create, read, and delete form entries
-- Each form entry is stored in MongoDB using the `FormEntry` model.
+- Each form entry is stored in MongoDB using the `FormEntry` model

----

-## 🧩 How It Works

-1. **User Registration** (`/api/auth/register`):
-   - User enters name, email, and password.
-   - Password is hashed using bcrypt.
-   - New user is stored in MongoDB.

-2. **User Login** (`/api/auth/login`):
-   - Credentials are verified against MongoDB.
-   - On success, a JWT token is generated and stored in a secure cookie.

-3. **Protected Dashboard** (`/dashboard`):
-   - Access restricted to users with a valid JWT.
-   - Middleware verifies token before rendering user data.

-4. **Form Management API** (`/api/forms`):
-   - Authenticated users can create, read, and delete form entries.
-   - Each form is associated with the logged-in user.
+- Forms are associated with the logged-in user's account

 ---